What is home appliance insurance?

 - TVs and DVD players

-Things like mobiles, tablets and laptops can be insured with gadget insurance.
+Things like mobiles, tablets and laptops can be insured with gadget insurance or as part of your contents insurance.

 What does home appliance insurance cover?